Are You A College or Graduate School Student Struggling to Balance Academic and Social Demands?

 Through stress and organizational management, you can learn new ways to make your college or graduate school experience feel less anxious and overwhelming.
 I am also there to support you as you become increasingly aware of your changing desires and goals, from deciding on another course of study to developing new social circles.
 You can have the college or graduate school experience you want.

 You may believe that stress management for college students can help you adapt to your new environment, but still have questions or concerns…

 Why try stress management for college students?
 Isn’t talking about my stress just going to make it worse?

 Speaking to a therapist can provide a strong sense of relief and improve your mental health.
-Stress is cumulative, and the more you keep it to yourself, the worse you will feel.
-Speaking to a mental health professional can serve as a relief from your daily symptoms, helping you to develop strategies for feeling more in control and positive about your life in general, while you also feel heard, validated, and understood.
+Stress is cumulative; the more you keep it to yourself, the worse you will feel.
+Speaking to a mental health professional can serve as a relief from your daily symptoms.
+It can also cause you to feel more in control and positive about your life in general.
 I invite you to try this relationship as a means for feeling more confident and happier in your daily life.

 Between managing school and my social life, I don’t see how I have any extra time for therapy.

 I understand that college and graduate students are busy people.
 Therapy is a commitment of 50 minutes per week.
-Look at it this way – what if by dedicating 50 minutes of your time on a weekly basis, you could have a more relaxed and fulfilling life as a college or graduate student?
-What if you could feel more balanced between your academic and social demands, establish friendships, resolve interpersonal conflicts, and gain greater clarity regarding your future direction?
+Look at it this way – what if through this commitment you could have a more relaxed and fulfilling life as a college or graduate student?
+What if you could feel more balanced between your academic and social demands?
 Would this be worth 50 minutes of your time?

 Why not just go to my student counseling center?
 They are on campus, available, and take my insurance.